Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 ## Direbear Pelt Cape
 (+1 uncommon, +2 rare, +3 very rare) </br>
 *Requires attunement by a barbarian*  </br>
 While raging, your melee weapon attacks gain a +1/2/3 bonus to damage rolls.
-If your barbarian sunblass gives you a save DC (i.e. Beast Barbarian's Infectious Fury), that DC increases by 1/2/3.
+If your barbarian subclass gives you a save DC (i.e. Beast Barbarian's Infectious Fury), that DC increases by 1/2/3.

 ## Deep Crow Feather Cloak
 (+1 uncommon, +2 rare, +3 very rare)  </br>